Class Changes (Adding/Dropping)

 - Have not completed more than 9 units in Independent Study

 Independent Study projects must meet the same academic standards as the standard course.
-Instructors must be willing to meet with the student at least equivalent to that commonly available to students in courses conducted by other instructional methods (BP & AP 4101 and Title 5 Section 55230)
+Instructors must be willing to meet with the student for a time period that is at least equivalent to that commonly available to students in courses conducted by other instructional methods (BP & AP 4101 and Title 5 Section 55230)